citadel-tech/coinswap/README.md

 # [Dev Mode] Checkout the tests

 Extensive functional testing to simulate various edge cases of the protocol, is covered.
-The [functional tests](./tests/) spawns a toy marketplace in Bitcoin regetst and plays out various protocol situation.
+The [functional tests](./tests/) spawns a toy marketplace in Bitcoin regtest and plays out various protocol situations.
 Functional test logs are a good way to look at simulations of various edge cases in the protocol, and how the taker and makers recover from failed swaps.

 Each test in the [tests](./tests/) folder covers a different edge-case situation and demonstrates how the taker and makers recover